slidenerd/ec2-mean-test/EC2.md

  1. As per the most popular answer to update above, run
  8. `sudo apt-get update        # Fetches the list of available updates`
 ![sudo apt-get update](https://imgur.com/V7drjPc.png)
- 9. Note that you can use apt-get or apt.
-In case, you are wondering what is the difference between them.
-[HERE](https://askubuntu.com/questions/445384/what-is-the-difference-between-apt-and-apt-get) is another answer.
-Report Broken Link
  10. `sudo apt-get upgrade       # Strictly upgrades the current packages`
 ![sudo apt get upgrade](https://imgur.com/lN1K1S2.png)
  11. The upgrade step will require a confirmation on your end, Press Y and you may also encounter a conflict in the menu package.
 You can read more about this issue [HERE](https://unix.stackexchange.com/questions/113732/a-new-version-of-configuration-file-etc-default-grub-is-available-but-the-vers) Report Broken Link